pharriso/cloud_automation/content/post/ansible-builder-disconnected.md

 In true Ansible fashion, the definition of an execution environment is described in YAML.
 The ansible-builder command line tool then takes that simple definition and creates an execution environment.
 As with most things, in a connected environment the process works pretty seamlessly.
 If working in a disconnected environment it does require some additional configuration.

-Let's walk through an example!
+Let's stumble through an example rather than just jump straight to the solution.
+The hope is that this will help with troubleshooting other issues that aren't covered here.

 ### Execution environmnent definition